dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

 ???
 * single page app
-  * like the starwars display snippet
   * 1 index html file that loads javascript
   * javascript then handles all content and urls
   * loads all content asynchronously and inserts into page
   * DOM manipulation + frontend framework
+  * largely the architecture we'll be using